mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 Verification is performed as follows:

-1. The cached access token is examined; access token is missing or expired, an attempt is made to refresh it.
+1. The cached access token is examined; if the access token is missing or expired, an attempt is made to refresh it.
 2. A request is made for the user's profile information:
   - If this request fails with an HTTP error code of **403 (Unauthorized)**, an attempt is made to refresh it.
   - If this request succeeds, the user's authorization is valid.